-This card offers an intro APR of 0% for 20 billing cycles on both balance transfers and purchases.
-After this period expires, its regular APR is 16.74% - 26.74% (V).
+The U.S. Bank Platinum offers an intro APR of 0% for 18 billing cycles on both balance transfers and purchases.
+After this period expires, its regular APR is 18.74% - 28.74% (V).
 There’s also a balance transfer fee of 3% (min $5).
 The card has a $0 annual fee.

-The card’s intro APR is 0% for up to 21 months from account opening on qualifying balance transfers and purchases.
-Then, the regular APR kicks in, which is 15.24% - 27.24% Variable.
-The balance transfer fee is: 3% intro for 120 days, then up to 5% (min $5).
+The Wells Fargo Reflect card’s intro APR is 0% for up to 21 months from account opening on qualifying balance transfers and purchases and balance transfers.
+Then, the regular APR kicks in, which is 17.24% - 29.24% Variable.
+The balance transfer fee is 3% intro for 120 days, then up to 5% (min $5).
 This card has a $0 annual fee.

-The card’s intro APR is 0% for 18 billing cycles for any balance transfers made in the first 60 days.
-It also has a 0% APR on purchases for 18 billing cycles.
-Its regular APR is 15.24% - 25.24% Variable.
+The BankAmericard credit card’s intro APR is 0% for 21 billing cycles for any balance transfers made in the first 60 days.
+It also has a 0% APR on purchases for 21 billing cycles.
+Its regular APR is 16.24% - 26.24% Variable.
 There is also a balance transfer fee of 3% (min $10).
-This card also offers a $100 statement credit for spending $1,000 in the first 90 days.
 The card comes with a $0 annual fee.

 So, when comparing balance transfer credit cards, it’s important to look at more than just the introductory balance transfer APR.
 Applicants should also consider the card’s regular APR, along with its transfer fee and annual fee.
 It’s important to consider how long it will take to repay the transferred debt, too.